GeertjanWielenga/OJETCourse/Part-021/README.md

 1. In home module, jQuery datepicker is used.

-2. In people modle, a CCA component is used.
+2. In people module, a CCA component is used.